Apoc70/Exchange4ITPros/Exchange Server/Reporting/Get-ExchangeEnvironmentReportv3/README.md

 - The script does not authenticate to SMTP.
 The configured SMTP server must accept the connection from the host running the script.
 - Run the script with the latest available Exchange management tools when reporting on newer Exchange versions.

-## Updating version mappings
+## Updating version mappings and source files

-Exchange build-to-version and security-update mappings are maintained in `ExchangeVersionMappings.json`.
-Update that file when new Microsoft cumulative updates or security updates are released.
-The script reads the mapping at runtime, so mapping changes do not require editing the PowerShell script.
+Exchange build-to-version and security-update mappings are maintained in `Source\ExchangeVersionMappings.json`.
+Update that file when new Microsoft cumulative updates or security updates are released, then rebuild the standalone script with `Build\Build-Standalone.ps1` so the embedded mapping is refreshed.

+If you change the script logic, CSS, or report content, edit the files under `Source\` and regenerate the root-level release script instead of modifying the generated standalone file directly.

 ### A Small Versioning Trick